 Euthanasia and Aftercare

-When our veterinarians arrive, they will discuss any questions or concerns you may have and will take the time to explain the process and what to expect.
+APPOINTMENTWhen you arrive you will be brought into a consult room, the Veterinarian will enter and they will discuss any questions or concerns you may have and will take the time to explain the process and what to expect.
 Please ask as many questions as you like.
 The appointment will generally last 45 – 60 minutes.
-As our focus is you and your pet, we are happy to perform the euthanasia where you are most comfortable, this may be the living room or even in their

 We ensure your pet is as comfortable as possible during the procedure by providing our euthanasia patients with a gentle sedative to allow them to go to sleep amongst family prior to placing an intravenous catheter and administering the final injection.
 We take our time, listen to your concerns and do not rush the procedure.
 We do not want your last memory of your pet to be one of them in distress.